 Theorem 2.
-(Completeness) Consider a program P. If IC-Cut terminates without reaching an abort, no constraints are subsumed or skipped, and the functions whose summaries are reused have no outputs, then there is no input to P that leads to an abort.
+(Completeness) Consider a program P. If IC-Cut terminates without reaching an abort, no constraints are subsumed or skipped, and the functions whose summaries are reused have no outputs and no concrete non-null pointers as inputs, then there is no input to P that leads to an abort.

 Proof sketch.
 The proof rests on the assumption that any potential source of incompleteness in the IC-Cut summarization strategy is conservatively detected.
-There are exactly two sources of incompleteness: (1) constraint subsumption and skipping for automatically detecting and controlling input-dependent loops, and (2) reusing summaries of functions with a single output.
+There are exactly two sources of incompleteness: (1) constraint subsumption and skipping for automatically detecting and controlling input-dependent loops, and

+(2) reusing summaries of functions that have a single output and concrete nonnull pointers as inputs.

 Constraint subsumption and skipping remove or ignore non-redundant constraints from the path constraint to detect and control successive iterations of input-dependent loops.
-By removing or ignoring such constraints, these techniques fail to consider certain execution paths of the program.
+By removing or ignoring such constraints, these techniques omit certain execution paths of the program, and are therefore incomplete.

 When reusing the summary of a function with a single output, certain execution paths of the program might become infeasible due to the value of its output.
-As a result, IC-Cut might explore fewer execution paths than are feasible in practice.
+As a result, IC-Cut might fail to explore some execution paths.
 On the other hand, summaries of functions with no outputs are completely independent of the execution paths taken in the program.
-Therefore, when such summaries are reused, no paths are missed.
-Note that by restricting the function outputs to at most one, we set an upper bound to the number of execution paths that can be missed.
+Therefore, when such summaries are reused, no paths are ever missed.
+Note that by restricting the function outputs to at most one, we set an upper bound to the number of execution paths that can be missed, that is, in comparison to reusing summaries of functions with more than one output.